jwouellette/TPF-5_372-Unit_Test_Suite/README.md

 # TPF-5_372-Unit_Test_Suite
-Test instruction and IFC file repository for the BIM for Bridges and Structures Transportation Pooled Fund project
+The Unit Test Suite (UTS) is the Test Instruction (.pdf, .csv/.xlsx, .ids) and IFC file repository (.ifc) for the BIM for Bridges and Structures Transportation Pooled Fund project https://bimforbridgesus.com/

+The test instructions (TIs) provide information about the modeling of various bridge elements and whole bridges and their repsective IFC4.3.x schema mapping, as well as associated data/properties, for the Design-to-Construction exchange.
+The exchange is based on the bSI Alignment-based Reference View (AbRV), with content outlined:
+- The IFC4.3.x documentation at https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/concepts/content.html and
+- The offical AASHTO IDM at https://store.transportation.org/Item/CollectionDetail?ID=241.

+If you have any questions, please use the Discussions section of this repo.
+If you find problems/errors/issues with the TIs, please use the Issues section to submit an Issue.

+While this repo is public, all participation access (Collaborator) is restricted to the project Software Vendors Advisory Group members.
+For more info about joining the project SVAG, please send a message to jwouellette@gmail.com.